 LSU gym loses to Kentucky on controversial call

-The meet went to the final rotation and it looked like the Tigers had the win but Kentucky's Josie Angeny got reward another opportunity at the beam after an equipment malfunction messed her up.
-Angeny would scored an 9.825 to give the Wildcats the win.
+The meet went to the final rotation and it looked like the Tigers had the win but Kentucky's Josie Angeny got another opportunity at the beam after an equipment malfunction interrupted her performance.
+Angeny would have scored an 9.825 to give the Wildcats the win.

 Trending News